grandeurdev/py-sdk/README.md

 ### Initialize Your Device

-Before doing anything, you need to initialize your device with data from the cloud to keep your device running in undefined states when it first starts.
+Before doing anything, you need to initialize your device with data from Grandeur to keep your device running in undefined states when it first starts.
 You can get all the device variables by using `get()` methods of the device.
-Here's how you can get the device **state** from the cloud and initialize RPi's pin — we'll use the gpiozero package to interact with RPi's GPIOs for that.
+Here's how you can get the device **state** from Grandeur and initialize RPi's pin — we'll use the gpiozero package to interact with RPi's GPIOs for that.

 ```py
 import grandeur.device as grandeur